Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Outline of the Proof of Theorem

-Given this mesh, for any signal $\theta \in \mathbb{R}^{n}$, we can construct two vectors denoted by $\theta_I \in \mathbb{R}^n$ and $\theta^I \in \mathbb{R}^{N^d}$.
+Using this mesh $I(N)$, which depend on the homeomorphism $h$, for any signal $\theta \in \mathbb{R}^{n}$, we can construct two vectors denoted by $\theta_I \in \mathbb{R}^n$ and $\theta^I \in \mathbb{R}^{N^d}$.
 The former ($\theta_I$) is a signal vector that is constant within mesh cells.
 The latter ($\theta^I$) has coordinates corresponding to the different nodes of the mesh (centers of cells).
-The precise definitions of $\theta_I$ and $\theta^I $ are given in Appendix \ref{sec:quantization}.
-Since $\theta$ and $\theta_I$ have the same dimension, it is natural to ask how these two relate each other, at least for the purpose of understanding the empirical process associated with the $K$-NN-FL estimator.
+The precise definitions of $\theta_I$ and $\theta^I $ are given in Section \ref{sec:quantization}.
+Since $\theta$ and $\theta_I$ have the same dimension, it is natural to ask how these two relate to each other, at least for the purpose of understanding the empirical process associated with the $K$-NN-FL estimator.
 Moreover, given that $\theta^I \in \mathbb{R}^{N^d}$, one can try to relate the total variation of $\theta^I$ along a $d$-dimensional grid with $N^d$ nodes, with the total variation of the original signal $\theta$ along the $K$-NN graph.
 We proceed to establish these connections next.

 \begin{lemma} Assume that $K$ is chosen such that $ K/\log n \,\rightarrow \, \infty $.
-Then with high probability the following holds (See Lemma \ref{embedding} in the Appendix for a more precise statement) .
-Under Assumptions \ref{as1}-\ref{as3} there exists an $N$ satisfying $N \asymp (K/n)^{1/d} $ such that for the corresponding mesh $I(N)$ we have that
+Then with high probability the following holds.
+Under Assumptions \ref{as1}--\ref{as3}, there exists an $N \asymp (n/K)^{1/d} $ such that for the corresponding mesh $I(N)$ we have that

 for all $e \in \mathbb{R}^n$.
 Moreover,